AnuprashGautam/Java-Language/Important Concepts/Inner Class Concept/4 Anonymous Inner Class COncept/Note.md

-# What is Anonymous Inner Class in Java?
+# What is Anonymous Inner Class in JAVA?

 An anonymous inner class in Java is a class that does not have a name and is used to instantiate objects with certain "on-the-fly" modifications, typically for implementing interfaces or extending classes in a concise way.
 It is often used for creating instances of listener interfaces in GUI applications or for quickly overriding methods.